Why no eclipse every full and new moon? | EarthSky.org

-A lunar eclipse happens when the Earth, sun and moon align in space, with Earth in between the sun and moon.
-At such times, Earth’s shadow falls on the full moon, causing a lunar eclipse.
+A lunar eclipse happens when the Earth, sun and moon align in space, with Earth between the sun and moon.
+At such times, Earth’s shadow falls on the full moon, darkening the moon’s face and – at mid-eclipse – usually turning it a coppery red.

 A solar eclipse happens at the opposite phase of the moon – new moon – when the moon passes between the sun and Earth.
-Why aren’t there eclipses at every full and new moon?

 The moon takes about a month to orbit around the Earth.
-If the moon orbited in the same plane as the ecliptic – Earth’s orbital plane – we would have two eclipses every month.
+If the moon orbited in the same plane as the ecliptic – Earth’s orbital plane – we would have a minimum of two eclipses every month.
 There’d be an eclipse of the moon at every full moon.
-And, two weeks later, there’d be an eclipse of the sun at new moon for a total of at least 24 eclipses every year.
+And, one fortnight (approximately two weeks) later there’d be an eclipse of the sun at new moon for a total of at least 24 eclipses every year.

-But the moon’s orbit is inclined to Earth’s orbit by about 5 degrees.
+But the moon’s orbit is inclined to Earth’s orbit by about five degrees.
 Twice a month the moon intersects the ecliptic – Earth’s orbital plane – at points called nodes.
 If the moon is going from south to north in its orbit, it’s called an ascending node.
 If the moon is going from north to south, it’s a descending node.
 If the full moon or new moon is appreciably close to one of these nodes, then an eclipse is not only possible – but inevitable.

 Solar and lunar eclipses always come in pairs, with one following the other in a period of one fortnight (approximately two weeks).
+For example, in 2019, the upcoming ascending node total lunar eclipse on January 20-21 follows the descending node partial solar eclipse on January 5-6.

-For example, the descending node partial lunar eclipse on August 7-8, will be followed by an ascending node total solar eclipse on August 21.
+Then exactly six lunar months (six new moons) after the descending node partial solar eclipse on January 5-6, there’s an ascending node total solar eclipse on July 2.
+One fortnight after this ascending node July 2 total solar eclipse, there will be a descending node partial lunar eclipse on July 16.

+Then exactly six lunar months (six new moons) after the ascending node partial solar eclipse of July 2, the final eclipse of 2019 will present a descending node annular solar eclipse on December 26.
+One fortnight later, the first eclipse of 2020 will fall on January 10, 2020, to feature an ascending node penumbral lunar eclipse.

 Is it possible to have three eclipses in one month?